Tony Skyrme: Life

 Tony Skyrme was born in Lewisham, London, the child of a bank clerk.
 He attended a boarding school in Lewisham and then won a scholarship to Eton.
 He excelled at mathematics and won several prizes in the subject at the school, including the Tomline Prize in 1939 and the Russell Prize in 1940.
 He went on to Trinity College, Cambridge, where he again excelled, passing part one of the mathematical tripos as a wrangler in 1942 and part three in 1943 (the other three students to graduate from Cambridge after completing part three that year were Freeman Dyson, James Lighthill and Fritz Ursell, all of whom, like Skyrme, received starred first-class degrees).
 While there he was president of The Archimedeans mathematics society.

 With World War Two at its height after graduation he was drafted into war work as a mathematician under Rudolf Peierls who was leading a team working on the theoretical aspects of atomic energy, particularly as applied to atomic weapons.
 At the end of 1943 Peierls and several other of the British scientists working on the atom, were transferred to the United States to assist in the Manhattan project to build a nuclear weapon.
 Skyrme followed later in 1944, and worked on problems concerning the diffusion plant for isotope separation.
 He also used IBM punch card tabulators to calculate the implosions needed to detonate a plutonium bomb.
 His war time work earned him a fellowship at Oxford.
 But he followed Peierls to the University of Birmingham where he became a research fellow.
 The academic years 1948–49 and 1949–50 were spent at the Massachusetts Institute of Technology and at the Institute for Advanced Study in Princeton, respectively.
-In 1949 he married Dorothy Mildred, a lecturer in experimental nuclear physics whom he had met at Birmingham University.
+In 1949 he married Dorothy Mildred Millest, a lecturer in experimental nuclear physics whom he had met at Birmingham University.
 They had no children.